Humen Town

 Humen Town (虎门镇 (虎門鎮, Hǔmén zhèn, Fu^{2}mun^{4} zan^{3})), formerly Fumun, is a town in Dongguan city on the eastern side of the Humen strait on the Pearl River Delta, in Guangdong province, China.
 The former town of Taiping was incorporated into Humen Town in 1985.
-The population was 577,548 in the 2000 census, making it the second most populous town (zhèn) in China (after Chang'an in Dongguan as well).
+The population was 838,000 in 2023, making it the second most populous town (zhèn) in China (after Chang'an in Dongguan as well).

 History

 The history of Humen is linked to the First Opium War (1839–1842).
 It was at Humen that Lin Zexu supervised the destruction of large quantities of seized opium in 1839.
 Some major battles in the First Opium War were fought here and on the waters of the Bocca Tigris.

 Economy

-Humen is a thriving city crowded with consumer goods factories.
-These factories also fueled population expansion from emigrating workers around the country seeking factory jobs.
-Furthermore, Humen is geographically advantageous for the factories due to its proximity to two large metropolitan cities and export harbors of Hong Kong and mainland China's Shenzhen.
-Humen has long been an important gateway to south China.
-Going upstream, ships plying the Pearl River can reach the eastern, northern and western regions of Guangdong and even parts of Guangxi province.
+Humen has many consumer goods factories.
+These factories fueled population expansion from emigrating workers around the country seeking factory jobs.
+Humen is geographically advantageous for the factories due to its proximity to two large metropolitan cities and export harbors of Hong Kong and mainland China's Shenzhen.
+Humen is an important gateway to south China.
+Going upstream, ships in the Pearl River can reach the eastern, northern and western regions of Guangdong and even parts of Guangxi province.
 The main port, Humen Port, is a first-class port open to foreign vessels.